 The military service register contains information necessary for the determination of conscripts' fitness for service, ordering into service, planning and arranging training and service.
-Acquiring and releasing of information is based on the Conscription Act.
+Information can be obtained and released on the basis of the Act on the processing of personal data in the Defence Forces.
 Information entered into the register is obtained from e.g. the Population Register Centre, health service providers, social and police authorities.
 The register can release information to e.g. the Police and the Social Insurance Institution.
-According to the Youth Act the Defence Forces are reguired to release individualisation and contact information to the youth's home municipality for youth work purposes concerning young people who are in need of support, e.g. after having been exempted from military service due to lacking fitness for service or dropping out of military service.
+According to the Youth Act the Defence Forces are required to release individualisation and contact information to the youth's home municipality for youth work purposes concerning young people who are in need of support, e.g. after having been exempted from military service due to lacking fitness for service or dropping out of military service.
 The need for releasing information is always evaluated on a case-by-case basis.
 You can obtain a copy of your own register at your Regional Office.

-Try to think of which service and branch you would like to serve in before you start military service
+Try to think of which service and branch you would like to serve in before you start military service.

-General dates of entry into service and mustering out
+General dates for entering service and mustering out